 LET’S MAKE A DEAL

 Racing? she asked.
 Who’s got the time or money?
-Then somewhere along the way, I decided tread marks would make a great conversation starter and a few new enemies wouldn’t make an appreciable difference.
+Then somewhere along the way, I decided tread marks on my back would make a great conversation starter and a few new enemies wouldn’t make an appreciable difference.
 I took the bait.

 Once upon a time, I was a mere twit in art school.
 Painting was then the fashion and so was unbearable pressure on all us art twits to paint.
 I preferred constructing weird fetishes out of garbage.
 Frankly, smearing colors around a canvas that took two weeks to prepare was beyond my attention span.